African Americans: Media and coverage

 Some activists and academics contend that American news media coverage of African American news, concerns, or dilemmas is inadequate, or that the news media present distorted images of African Americans.

 To combat this, Robert L. Johnson founded Black Entertainment Television (BET), a network that targets young African Americans and urban audiences in the United States.
 Over the years, the network has aired such programming as rap and R&B music videos, urban-oriented movies and television series, and some public affairs programs.
 On Sunday mornings, BET would broadcast Christian programming; the network would also broadcast non-affiliated Christian programs during the early morning hours daily.
 According to Viacom, BET is now a global network that reaches households in the United States, Caribbean, Canada, and the United Kingdom.
-The network has gone on to spawn several spin-off channels, including BET Her (originally launched as BET on Jazz), which originally showcased jazz music-related programming, and later expanded to include general-interest urban programs as well as some R&B, soul, and world music.
+The network has gone on to spawn several spin-off channels, including BET Her (originally launched as BET on Jazz).

 Another network targeting African Americans is TV One.
-TV One's original programming was formally focused on lifestyle and entertainment-oriented shows, movies, fashion, and music programming.
-The network also reruns classic series from as far back as the 1970s to current series such as Empire and Sister Circle.
 TV One is owned by Urban One, founded and controlled by Catherine Hughes.
 Urban One is one of the nation's largest radio broadcasting companies and the largest African American-owned radio broadcasting company in the United States.

-In June 2009, NBC News launched a new website named The Grio in partnership with the production team that created the Black documentary film Meeting David Wilson.
+In June 2009, NBC News launched a new website named TheGrio.
 It is the first African American video news site that focuses on underrepresented stories in existing national news.
-The Grio consists of a broad spectrum of original video packages, news articles, and contributor blogs on topics including breaking news, politics, health, business, entertainment and Black History.